eea/eionet.theme/README.txt

 Current implemented overrides:

 - path bar override so that the home breadcrumb is taken from portal_actions -> portal_tabs
-- mail_password_template/form/response override to customize the forms
+- mail_password_template/form/response override to customize the forms and changed the view permisssion to cmf.ManagePortal so that they aren't accessible to the user.
+The eionet password_reset tool should be used for password reset
+- added plone login_form/failsafe_login_form override in order to change the mail_password_url to the eionet password reset tool

 Favicons